Create your first Node.js application

 - You must implement the backend using RESTful services.

 There is one RESTful service for each user story and one DAO function for each RESTful service.
-These are summarized below:
+These are summarized in the following table:

 |User story||HTTP method||RESTful path||DAO function|